carbon-language/carbon-lang/docs/design/generics/details.md

 type-of-types.
 These can either be used directly to constrain a generic type parameter, or in a `where ... is ...` clause to constrain an associated type.

+**Open question:** Are these names part of the prelude or in a standard library?

 ### Is a derived class

 Given a type `T`, `Extends(T)` is a type-of-type whose values are types that are